 He brings his unique blend of experience in user-first service, teamwork, and strategic alliance-building to bear on solving the complex problems faced by Ontario’s research, education and innovation community.

-Alfonso is also a Volunteer Mentor and Entrepreneur in Residence, supporting teams and companies at Ryerson University’s Digital Media Zone (DMZ), Communitech and MaRS.
+Alfonso sits on the board of OCAD University’s Digital Futures Advisory Board, ensuring its relevance by identifying future trends and shifts in skills and knowledge that graduates need.
+He is also a Volunteer Mentor and Entrepreneur in Residence, supporting teams and companies at Ryerson University’s Digital Media Zone (DMZ), Communitech and MaRS.
 He previously held a similar role at Deloitte, after co-founding several technology-based companies over the last 15 years.